SECRET-GUEST/logInfo/README.md

          self.logger.error(f"Error: {e}")
   ```

    5 .
-Use the log info with custom message box script :
+Use the log info with custom message box system :

 As before, you have to import the system in your main page, then you can use it into your subclass by this way :